 “I’ve never had that problem.”

 There’s always that one mom, or maybe two, that will brag about their easy pregnancy and recovery.
 Or about their baby that practically slept through the night from the moment they were born, had no issues with breastfeeding or formula, and never ever cries.
 And they’ll happily point out that their easy postpartum life is because of organic kale and yoga (insert eye roll).
-Although it’s different for every woman, for some pregnancy and motherhood is easier than for others, can we just be honest here?
+Postpartum life is different for every woman.
+For some, pregnancy and motherhood is easier than for others, can we just be honest here?
 We’re all dealing with something!
 If you can’t relate to a mom having trouble breastfeeding, fine.
 But I’m sure you can both find something you both have had issues with that you can discuss.
 Sometimes new moms just need to vent and to hear that other moms have had difficulty too but found a way through it.

 “You should have another baby.”